-HB 2001 is unlikely to create more affordable housing in this distant urban fringe because the infrastructure required will be extremely expensive for both the city and homebuilders.
+The draft rules are unlikely to create more affordable housing in this distant urban fringe because the infrastructure required will be very expensive for both the city and homebuilders.

 Adding more homes in this area will also result in more carbon emissions, undermining state goals around climate change because the distances and steep hills make it impossible for most people to walk or bicycle to any destinations, and there is no transit service.